JPMorgan Chase & Co Investor Day Transcript

 Operator

 Good morning.
-Welcome to our 2022 Investor Day.
-Please welcome to the stage, Mikael Grubb, Head of Investor Relations.
+Welcome to 2023 Investor Door.
+This call is being recorded.
+(Operator Instructions) We will now go live to the presentation.
+Good morning.
+Please welcome to the stage Michael Grubb, Head of Investor Relations.

 Mikael Grubb - JPMorgan Chase & Co. - Head of IR

+All right.
 Good morning, everyone.
-I'm Mikael Grubb, the Head of Investor Relations.
-On behalf of the operating committee and all of the other people who have worked tirelessly to make this event possible, it is my great pleasure to welcome you to our 2022 Investor Day.
+For those of you that don't know me, I'm Michael Grubb, the Head of Investor Relations.
+On behalf of the operating committee and the rest of the firm, it's my great pleasure to welcome you all to our 2023 Investor Day.
+Similar to last year, we do have a very full agenda.
+And you all know me, so I'll keep my remarks very brief.

-Whether you're in the room or joining us via the webcast, a shareholder, large or small, a sell-side analyst or one of the other stakeholders invited here today, I do believe the hours spent with us today will be very valuable in understanding the strategic direction of the firm.
-You'll get the chance to hear from and interact with our deep bench of business leaders, the ones who built the systems and technology, design our products and deal with the clients and customers on a day-to-day basis.
-So with that in mind, I will get off the stage in just a bit.
-But before that, a few logistical pointers.
+First on Q&A. In addition to this afternoon's session, which is going to be led by Jamie, we will have some time for questions after the individual presentations starting with Lori's tech discussion.
+Second, I am not going to pester you with a formal survey this year, but please email me your feedback.
+We do listen and adjust as evidenced by the aforementioned Q&A sessions.
+The printed books on your tables, not to

 JPMorgan Chase & Co Investor Day Transcript